-As a parent, I often find myself marveling at the incredible journey of child development.
+As a parent, I often find myself amazed by the incredible journey of raising a child.
 It’s like embarking on a voyage through seven distinct stages, each filled with its own challenges and triumphs.

 From the miraculous beginnings of prenatal development to the tumultuous years of adolescence and the eventual arrival at adulthood, this article explores the seven stages of child development.